-The Trail starts at rhe City of Frankfort’s Lake Michigan Beach and passes through Cannon Park at the west end of Main Street.
-It shares 3 blocks of Waterfront St. along Betsie Bay, the only part of the trail to share a road, then passes through the City’s waterfront parks to 10th St., where it officially becomes the DNR owned Betsie Valley Trail.
-From Cannon Park to Mollineaux Rd.
-(6.7 miles) the trail is asphalt and excellent for road bicycles, roller blades and wheel chairs.
-It crosses the Betsie River twice near Elberta with beautiful views over Betsie Lake and its marshland, then travels to Crystal Lake with periodic views of the Betsie River.
+The Trail starts at the City of Frankfort’s Lake Michigan Beach and passes through Cannon Park.
+Then passes through the City’s waterfront parks to 10th St., where it officially becomes the DNR owned Betsie Valley Trail.
+Excellent for road bicycles, roller blades and wheel chairs. with beautiful views over Betsie Lake and its marshland, then travels to Crystal Lake with periodic views of the Betsie River.

-Frankfort, Elberta and Beulah and Thompsonville have accommodations, restaurants, and camping (see Web Links page).
-There is off road parking next to the trail in Frankfort and Elberta, at River Rd., at Mollineaux Rd. and in Beulah.
+Frankfort, Elberta and Beulah and Thompsonville have accommodations, restaurants, and camping.
 Beulah has a beautiful public beach on Crystal Lake.
 Visit the Beulah Trailhead and Visitor Center, a replica of the former Railroad Station, for information on local restaurants and Delis.
 Bicycles may be rented in Frankfort, Elberta, Beulah, and at Crystal Mountain Resort in Thompsonville.

 The Trail from Frankfort to Beulah is restricted to non-motorized use.
-The Trail from Beulah to Thomsonville is open to snowmobiles from December 1st through the end of March.
+The Trail from Beulah to Thompsonville is open to snowmobiles from December 1st through the end of March.